CONTRIBUTORS & WORKS |

 Contributions to this issue:

-Dan Liberthson was born in Rochester, NY.
-He attended Northwestern University and SUNY at Buffalo (PhD, English), has retired from a career as a medical writer, and lives in San Francisco and Cottage Grove, OR.
-He has published five books of poetry and individual poems in many journals, including The Haight-Ashbury Literary Journal, South Coast Poetry Journal, Elysian Fields Quarterly, and Chaminade Literary Review.
-Dan has also written The Bluejay Contrivance, a spy novel, and The Golden Spider, a young-adult fantasy novel.
-Currently Secretary of the Oregon Poetry Association, Dan took second place in the William Stafford Memorial Award Poetry Contest (2020) and in the Maine Poets Society Contest (2022).
+Dan Liberthson was born in Rochester, New York and attended Northwestern University and SUNY at Buffalo (PhD, English).
+He has retired from a career as a medical writer, and lives in San Francisco and Cottage Grove, Oregon.
+He has published five books of poetry and has published individual poems in anthologies and journals, including The Haight-Ashbury Literary Journal, South Coast Poetry Journal, Elysian Fields Quarterly, Chaminade Literary Review and Triggerfish.
+He was Secretary of the Oregon Poetry Association (2019-2022), and took second place in the William Stafford Memorial Award Poetry Contest (2020) and the Maine Poets Society Contest (2022).
+He also published The Bluejay Contrivance, a spy novel, and The Golden Spider, a middle-grade fantasy novel.
+For more information, visit liberthson.com.

 |